KassieKitsune/PluralQuartz/README.md

     cd ..
     ```
 ***OR***
-- Using your file manager:
+- Use your file manager:

     1. Download this project as a zip (the green code button next to the About section)
     2. Put the zip in the userplugins folder created in step 1